Nissan GT-R: Development

 In January 2004, Mizuno officially commenced development with a specialized team and a full-scale GT-R model.
 Differing from the typical development team, this specialized group was made by recruiting the best engineers and technicians from each department.
 The Mizuno-led team developed and tested the drivetrain and chassis, including the suspension setup and brakes, using the Infiniti G35 test mule at the Nürburgring and Sendai Hi-Land Raceway.
-Mizuno claimed his ambitious goals were to build the GT-R so as to be able to have comfortable conversations with a passenger at speeds of 300 km/h, further more a power-to-weight ratio of under 4 kg per horsepower and a lap time at the Nürburgring in under 8 minutes.
+Mizuno claimed his ambitious goals were to build the GT-R so as to be able to have comfortable conversations with a passenger at speeds of 300 km/h.
+Furthermore, he aimed for a power-to-weight ratio of under 4 kg per horsepower and a lap time at the Nürburgring in under 8 minutes.
 Notable mechanical designs and concepts, including the Brembo brakes system and the Bilstein suspension setup, were conceived and developed by Mizuno himself.
 Initial plans for the GT-R involved a straight-6 engine, consistent with its predecessors.
 However, the decision was made to opt for a shorter V6 engine for ideal weight distribution.
 Nissan's chief powertrain engineer, Naoki Nakada, spearheaded the development of the brand-new VR38DETT 3.8L twin-turbocharged V6 engine, which was an evolution of the VQ engine.

 To achieve the initial goal of creating a high-performance user-friendly car, a unique combination of production car and race car-like aerodynamics had to be developed.
 This challenge arose from the dual requirements of generating a respectable amount of downforce for enhanced high-speed stability while maintaining minimal drag for improved fuel efficiency.
 Initially, engineers expressed the complexity of achieving such an aerodynamic level, given a road car's high ground clearance, safety regulations, visibility standards, material costs and various other factors.
 Aerodynamics development began in early 2004, spearheaded by a team of the company's best engineers, including Yoshitaka Suzuka, the developer of Nissan's successful Le Mans prototypes.
 The process began with an internal design competition among Nissan's design studios located in Atsugi, Tokyo, London, and La Jolla.
 Over 80 sketches were submitted, aligning with the original styling concepts.
 Subsequently, 12 distinct sketches were created by design elements from the initial submissions.
 Further refinement whittled them down to 3 1/4 scale wind tunnel models created by the development team.